Learn more about the different types of US visas available to foreign nationals seeking global mobility.

 The US E2 visa* is a highly sought after nonimmigrant visa that allows qualified foreign investors, their spouse, and qualifying children to reside in the United States for up to five years with the possibility to renew the visa for the purpose of developing or directing an investment enterprise in the US.
 To become eligible for the E-2 visa* one must be a national of a treaty country to the United States.
 There are currently 80 treaty countries eligible to participate in the E2 visa* program.

-Grenada has quickly become a popular E2 treaty country due to quick E2 visa processing times of less than two months, and a much more affordable minimum investment compared to other treaty countries and visa types.
+Grenada has quickly become a popular E2 treaty country due to quick E2 visa* processing times for Grenada citizens (less than two months), and a much more affordable minimum investment to obtain citizenship of Grenada.

 The United States offers two types of L1 visas for temporary workers: the L-1A visa for intracompany foreign transferees who work in executive or managerial positions outside of the US, and the L-1B visa for intracompany foreign transferees who work in positions that require highly specialized knowledge or skills.

 An L1 visa can be requested by a company who seeks to transfer a qualified employee to the United States.
 The L1-A and L1-B visas are temporary worker visas, and do not grant permanent residency in the US.

 The L1 visa has been temporarily halted by the US government, citing concerns of the risks presented to the US labor market due to the coronavirus pandemic.
 The E-2 visa remains available to foreign investors, and is a popular option for investors seeking global mobility and the option to reside in the US.